-1. This Statute may be cited as the Parliamentary Elections short title.
-(Interim Provisions) Statute, 1995.
+- 1. This Statute may be cited as the Parliamentary Elections Short title.
+(Interim Provisions) Statute, 1996. - 2.
+This Statute shall be deemed to have come into force at the same time as the Presidential Elections (Interim Provisions) Statute, 1996.

-2. (1) In this Statute, unless the context otherwise Interpre-

-"agent" by reference to a candidate, includes a representative and polling agent of a candidate;

--apapier

-M. S.

-S JOHN

-Aluin !

-t. . .

-dire.

-'s 1 i

-In a second

-; r. · · ·

-į., u

-"authorised mark of choice" means the voter's mark of choice authorised under paragraph (b) of subsection (5) of section 59 of this Statute:

-"campaign period" means the period determined by the Commission under section 48 as the period during which campaigning may take place;

-"candidate" means a person nominated as a candidate for election as an elected member of Parliament:

-"Commission" means the Interim Electoral Commission established by section 3;

-"constituency" means one of the constituencies into which Uganda is divided for the purpose of elections;

-"district" means an electoral district;

-"election" means the election of a member of Parliament;

-"election officer" includes registration officers, returning officers, assistant registration officers, assistant returning officers, presiding officers, polling assistants and counting officers;

-"election petition" means a petition filed in accordance with section 90;

-"illegal practice" means an act declared to be an illegal practice under this Statute;

-"Legislature" means the body empowered to make laws for the whole of Uganda;

-"Minister" means the Minister responsible for Presidential and Parliamentary elections and referenda;

-"money" includes any pecuniary reward:

-"nomination day" means any day fixed to be nomination day;

-"office hours" means the hours on a week-day during which the relevant office is open to members of the public;

-"parish" includes a ward;
+Commencement.
+Statute No. 3 of 1996.
+Interpretation.

+Martin Committee of the

+- 3. (1) In this Statute, unless the context otherwise requires- - "agent" by reference to a candidate, includes a representative and polling agent of a candidate; - "authorised mark of choice" means the voter's mark of choice authorised under paragraph (b) of subsection (5) of section 59 of this Statute; - "campaign period" means the period determined by the Commission under section 48 as the period during which campaigning may take place; - "candidate" means a person nominated as a candidate for election as an elected member of Parliament; - "Commission" means the Interim Electoral Commission established by section 4; - "constituency" means one of the constituencies into which Uganda is divided for the purpose of elections; - "district" means an electoral district; - "election" means the election of a member of Parliament; - "election officer" includes registration officers, returning officers, assistant registration officers, assistant returning officers, presiding officers, polling assistants and counting officers; - "election petition" means a petition filed in accordance with section 90; - "illegal practice" means an act declared to be an illegal practice under this Statute; - "Legislature" means the body empowered to make laws for the whole of Uganda;

+- "Minister" means the Minister responsible for Presidential and Parliamentary elections and referenda; - "money" includes any pecuniary reward; - "nomination day" means any day fixed to be nomination day; - "office hours" means the hours on a week-day during which the relevant office is open to members of the public; - "parish" includes a ward; - "Parliament" means the Parliament of Uganda under the Constitution; - "payment" includes any pecuniary or other reward; - "pecuniary reward" includes any office, place of employment, and valuable security or other equivalent for money and any valuable consideration; - "polling agent" means a person appointed by a candidate as a polling agent; - "polling day" means any day appointed to be polling day under this Statute; - "polling division" means one of the polling divisions into which a constituency is divided; - "presiding officer" means any person appointed under section 34 to be a presiding officer for a polling station: - "registered", in relation to a voter, means registered for the purpose of voting at an election; - "registered voter" means a person whose name is entered on the voters register; - "Speaker" means the Speaker of Parliament;

+A Committee of the comm

-"Parliament" means the Parliament of Uganda under the Constitution;
+The second of the second of the second second

-"payment" includes any pecuniary or other reward;

-"pecuniary reward" includes any office, place of employment, and valuable security or other equivalent for money and any valuable consideration;

-"polling agent" means a person appointed by a candidate as a polling agent;

-"polling day" means any day appointed to be polling day under this Statute;

-"polling division" means one of the polling divisions into which a constituency is divided;

-"presiding officer" means any person appointed under section 34 to be a presiding officer for a polling station;

-"registered", in relation to a voter, means registered for the purpose of voting at an election;

-"registered voter" means a person whose name is entered on the voters register;

-"Speaker" means the Speaker of Parliament;

-"voter" means a person qualified to be registered as a voter at an election who is so registered and at the time of an election is not disqualified from voting;

-Con

-- "voters' card" means a voter's card issued under section 26 to a voter whose name appears in the voters register; - "voters register" means the National Voters Register compiled under section 18 of this Statute; - "voters roll" means the voters roll for any constituency or polling division prepared and maintained under this Statute.
+- "voter" means a person qualified to be registered as a voter at an election who is so registered and at the time of an election is not disqualified from voting; - "voters' card" means a voter's card issued under section 26 to a voter whose name appears in the voters' register; - "voters' register" means the National Voters Register compiled under section 18 of this Statute; - "voters' roll" means the voters roll for any constituency or polling division prepared and maintained under this Statute.